zicongmei/gke-byo-node/README.md

 This script is executed on a machine with `kubectl` configured to access your target Kubernetes cluster.
 Its primary functions are:
 *   **Cluster Information Discovery**: Automatically fetches the Kubernetes API server URL, cluster CA certificate, and (optionally) the cluster DNS IP from your current `kubectl` context.
 *   **Credential Generation**: Generates a unique private key and a Certificate Signing Request (CSR) for the new worker node.
+*   **Version Parameterization**: Allows specifying optional versions for `containerd` and CNI plugins, defaulting to commonly used "current" versions if not provided.
 *   **Output Generation**: Prints a `setup-worker.sh` command complete with all necessary arguments (base64 encoded certificates, keys, API URL, etc.) that can be directly copied and executed on the new worker node.

 **Prerequisites**: `kubectl` (configured with cluster-admin like permissions to approve CSRs) and `openssl`.